uccser/cs-unplugged/csunplugged/resources/content/en/left-right-cards.md

 # Left and Right Cards

-This resource contains printouts for geometry activities.
+This resource contains printouts for Kidbots activities.